emerge-lang/compiler/roadmap.md

     // gets rewritten to
     for i in 0.rangeTo(10) { /* ... */ }
     ```
-31. general iterable types
+33. general iterable types
     * Like Java Iterable<T>, D ranges, ... ?
     * for each over iterable
+34. Stdlib basics
+    * some good standard collections
+    * ArrayList, LinkedList, (De)Queue, Stack, ...
+    * Map
-32. Function types
+35. Function types
     1. `operator fun invoke`: `obj(param)` to `obj.invoke(param)`
     2. Regular functions: `(T1, T2) -> R`
     3. do we need functions with receiver?
 Or is receiver/self VS regular parameter just a syntax
        thing on the declaration side?
     4. deal with the higher-order function purity problem: do functions need to be generic on purity?
-33. functional-style collection operations (possible because the higher-order function purity problem is solved)
+36. functional-style collection operations (possible because the higher-order function purity problem is solved)
     1. start simple with forEach
     2. go on with filter, map, fold, ...
     3. more tricky: make sure the code emitted by LLVM doesn't actually do all the allocation.
 A chain of maps and filters
        should be compiled down to a single loop.
-34. import aliases: `import emerge.platform.print as platformPrint`, `import emerge.std.HashMap as DefaultMutableMap`
+37. import aliases: `import emerge.platform.print as platformPrint`, `import emerge.std.HashMap as DefaultMutableMap`
-35. optimize reference counting; see [](refcounting optimizations.md)
+38. optimize reference counting; see [](refcounting optimizations.md)
+39. some stdlib primitives for filesystem IO
-36. typealiases
+40. typealiases
-37. smart casts
+41. smart casts
-38. optional parameters
+42. optional parameters
     * parameter with default value is optional
     * affects overload validation and resolution
     * default value should be evaluated on the caller side because it allows to keep the
       ABI calling conventions
       * as a consequence, only the initial declaration of a function can declare default values,
         overrides cannot
-39. named arguments
+43. named arguments
     * allow to change the order of arguments?
 Its important to keep the evaluation order on the
       calling side to match the order of the arguments as passed, not as declared
-40. threading
+44. threading
     The whole shtick of the explicit-mutability types is to simplify multithreading.
 Avoiding the
     complexity of having a `shared` mutability like D allows to infer some properties necessary for
     multithreading: